nvidia-riva/sample-apps/virtual-assistant-rasa/README.md

 ```bash
 cd sample-apps/virtual-assistant-rasa
 ```
-3. Create parent directory for all Python virtual environments we will be using for this sample:
+3. Create a parent directory for all Python virtual environments we will be using for this sample:
 ```bash
 mkdir pythonenvs
 ```